This article tells you how to use the participants table to:

 Include or exclude participants from your results

 Participants are automatically marked as 'abandoned' when they don't complete the card sort.
 By default, these participants are not included in your results.
-The same goes for participants who put every single card in one group, or who put each card in its own group, because it can skew your data, and is usually an indicator that a participant is not fully engaged in the survey.
-You can choose to include these participants if you think it best.
+The same goes for participants who put every single card in one group, or who put each card in its own group.
+This is because it can skew your data and is usually an indicator that a participant is not fully engaged in the study.

 When you first look at your results, it's a good idea to review the data in this table to make sure participants meet your own standards as well.
 You might, for example, see that a participant completed the card sort in under 2 minutes, and you know that if they took it seriously, it should've taken 10 minutes.
 Removing these participants will tighten up your results.

 You'll be able to see by the percentages of cards sorted and categories created that participants haven't finished yet.
 If it shows 0% for both, it means no cards have been moved at all, and participants probably haven't started it.

 Segment results based on identifiers, URL tokens, and question responses

 An effective approach to analyzing your card sorting results might involve looking at the results of different demographics separately.